timbouvier/catapult/README.md

 ```

 # Usage
-There are three main pieces to an application
+There are three main pieces to crafting a catapult application
   - SchedulerNode
     - A java object you will extend to implement any node level logic and event processing
   - SchedulerApp